Join me in the shower…

 Who knows, maybe you’ve started using it already.
 Or you’ve been there, done that and decided to stop using Nioxin entirely.
 In any case, it might help to know what you’re actually slathering (or used to slather!) on your scalp.

 I have a tendency to be a little naïve, especially when it comes to hair loss treatments.
-I’ll trust that they can magically regrow hair and I’ll blindly buy into them without actually knowing what’s in them.
+I’ll trust they’ll magically regrow hair and I’ll blindly buy into them without knowing what’s in them.
 So I thought I’d share with you what goes into each system – to help you make an informed decision before you buy.

 Obviously, the list of Nioxin ingredients varies slightly depending on what product you go for.
-But whether you’re using Nioxin system 2 or Nioxin system 4, the active ingredients are the same.
+But whether you’re using Nioxin system 2 or the one I started with, System 6, the active ingredients are the same.
 And each system, or kit, uses at least 3 of these patented technologies…

 With cystine amino acids and other conditioning ingredients, this technology works to thicken each hair follicle, strengthening it against breakage.
 Yay!